 Seed Sowing Time

 Your garden probably doesn’t look very inviting now.
 But you can make up for this by being busy indoors (or in a greenhouse).
-I’ve mentioned certain different seeds for sowing recently, but no harm in repeating that this is the best time for sowing seed of both flowers and veg.
+However, this is the best time for sowing seed of both flowers and veg.